 The web app's static assets (html, js, css, images) will be hosted outside of the PHC.
 This means purchasing a domain and setting up a web server or CDN to host the content will need to be taken care of beforehand.
-This allows for custom apps to enforce custom security (e.g. whitelisting of IP addresses), or integrate with other back-end systems as needed.
+This allows for custom apps to enforce custom security (such as whitelisting of IP addresses), or integrate with other back-end systems as needed.

 Staging, Security, and Legal Considerations¶